thistlillo/UC5_pipeline_forked/README.md

 Pipelines A and B are shared among the three implementations.
 Library-specific files are organized in the subfolders of `src/eddl`, `src/pt` and `src/lightning` for, respectively, EDDL, PyTorch and PyTorch-Lightning.

 Each implementation is "managed" via a Makefile.
-In the `src` folder you may find three different Makefile files, whose suffix indicates the corresponding implementation.
-For example, the makefile for the EDDL implementation is named `Makefile_eddl.mk`.
+In the `src` folder you may find three different Makefile files, whose suffixes indicate  the corresponding implementation.
+For example, the makefile for the EDDL implementation is named `Makefile_eddl.mk` (the current EDDL pipeline is managed by `Makefile_eddl_phi.mk`).
+The makefiles are to meant as a way to manage the dataflow and make the experiments more easily reproducible: they are not to be interpreted as C makefiles.
+Indeed, many steps do not have an explicity dependency on the main Python file that generates the output (target): for example, there are no dependencies between the output files for trained models and the scripts performing the training (to avoid starting a long training procedure, corrupting files, as a consequence of minor fixes in the source).

 All of the implementations expects as input the dataset Indiana University Chest X-Ray Collection:
 - dataset available here: https://openi.nlm.nih.gov/faq